Final report for NENH17-001

 20 NH beekeepers respond to survey from members of the Action Advisory teams asking about desired traits they would like to see in NH bred queens.
 (June – September 2019).

-12. Members of Action & Advisory teams identify current NH queen breeders to assess their practices and learn about their needs, and study other state queen breeding programs including those in R.I., VT., and Ontario.
+12. Members of Action and Advisory teams identify current NH queen breeders to assess their practices and learn about their needs, and study other state queen breeding programs including those in R.I., VT., and Ontario.
 The data gathered will be used to by the Advisory and Action Teams to develop a NH Queen Breeding short-course.
 (June – September, 2019).

 13. 5 experienced beekeepers with interest in bee breeding will be recruited to enroll in the NH Queen breeders network as trainees.
 This invitation will be sent out via the NH beekeepers association newsletter, and shared with local clubs around the state.
 (March 2019).

 B. 5 experienced queen producers will be recruited to serve as mentors to new queen producers trainees.
 Mentors will be required to have a minimum of five years (seasons) experience in queen rearing before enrolling in the queen producers’ network.
 (March 2019).